tbartram/tbartram/README.md

 ## About Me

 I live near Waterloo, Ontario, Canada.
 I've been in software since I graduated with a Computer Science degree in 2006.
-I live with my wife and two children who make up the best bits of life.
+I live with my wife and two kids who make up the best bits of life.
 I am a baseball nerd...I love everything about the sport (statistics, history, watching, playing, coaching).
 I also love to work with my hands when I get the chance...home renovations and woodworking are my usual outlets.
 I play guitar very poorly.

 ## What Motivates Me